audit-labs-audits/telcoin-network/docs/design/anemo.md

 # Anemo Network
 The `anemo::Network` is used for client/server p2p communications.

-The `NetworkClient` is used right now for all Primary/Worker/Engine local communication.
+The `PrimaryClient` is used right now for all Primary/Worker/Engine local communication.
 The client implements traits defined within the `traits.rs` mod and is a convenience approach for using local channels.

 I'm not sure it's the best approach, but it works for now and is consistent.